alisharify7/gunicorn-uvicorn-nginx/README.md

 FROM alisharify7/gunicorn-uvicorn-nginx: tag or latest
 ```

-🛑 The root of your project should contain a file named `main.py` and another named `requirements.txt` (dependencies list). 🛑
+🛑 The root of your project should contain a file named `main.py` and another file called `requirements.txt` (dependencies list). 🛑
+in `main.py` should app module exists! (main:app).

 ## 🔨 how config each component: